Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 April in Venice

-Easter sometimes falls in April, but the biggest day on the Venetian calendar is April 25, the feast day of Saint Mark, Venice’s patron saint.
-Events include a gondoliers’ regatta, commemorations at Saint Mark’s Basilica, and festivities in Saint Mark’s Square.
-On Saint Mark’s Day men give their wives or girlfriends the “bocolo,” the bloom of the red rose.
+Easter sometimes falls in April, but the most significant day on the Venetian calendar is April 25l 25, the feast day of Saint Mark, Venice’s patron saint.
+Events include a gondoliers’ regatta, commemorations in Saint Mark’s Basilica, and festivities in Saint Mark’s Square.
+On Saint Mark’s Day, men give their wives or girlfriends the “bocolo,” the bloom of April 25.
 April 25 is also Liberation Day, commemorating Italy’s liberation at the end of World War II.

-May 1, Labor Day, is a national holiday when many people Italians tourist destinations.
-Venice is very crowded this day, and some museums will be closed.
-The Festa della Sensa, commemorating Venice’s marriage to the sea, takes place on the first Sunday after Ascension Day (40 days after Easter), followed by the Vogalonga, rowing race, the next weekend.
+May 1, Labor Day, is a national holiday on which many Italians visit tourist destinations.
+Venice is very crowded on this day, and some museums will be closed.
+The Festa della Sensa, commemorating Venice’s marriage to the sea, takes place on the first Sunday after Ascension Day (40 days after Easter), followed by the Vogalonga, a rowing race, the next weekend.

 June in Venice

 June 2 is a national holiday for Republic Day.
-The Biennale Art Expo opens in June of odd-numbered years, but in even-numbered years, there are biennales dedicated to architecture, dance and other arts.
+The Biennale Art Expo opens in June of odd-numbered years, but in even-numbered years, biennales are dedicated to architecture, dance, and other arts.
 Towards the end of June every year, there’s Art Night Venezia.

 July in Venice